Post by Becky at Dockwa - Published on 9/27/18 9:58 AM

 Whether your float plan has you tucked into the Gulf or leap-frogging the shore of the Atlantic Coast, every boater should have a strategy at the ready for the worst case scenario.

 Some boaters haul out at the first sign of serious weather, keeping their boats securely stored on land, but that's not always an option for cruisers, liveaboards, and boaters making the migration south.
-For those who are weathering the storms with your keels still in the water, here's our list of some of the most highly noted hurricane-hideouts in the from the Chesapeake to southeast Florida.
+For those who are weathering the storms with your keels still in the water, here's our list of some of the most highly-noted hurricane hideouts from the Chesapeake Bay to southeast Florida.

 What makes a marina/harbor a "Hurricane Hole"

 One key characteristic of a hurricane hole is, of course, itslocation.
 The ideal location for a boat in a storm is a harbor that is sheltered from wind and waves on four sides, by land that rises well above sea level – not simply a man-made breakwater.